bfirner/olympos/README.md

 ### Event logging
 * Should the word "You" or "you" be highlighted in a color in the log?
-* Movement failures not being logged.
+* Movement failures aren't currently being logged.

 ### User Interface
 * Add visual effects